Trump's tax returns are the target of nationwide protests on Saturday

 The inflatable chickens were designed in Hong Kong to celebrate the Year of the Rooster, and they were purposely made to resemble Trump this year.
 Organizers for Tax March San Francisco discovered the chicken and re-dubbed it "Chicken Don" to poke fun at the President for being too afraid to release his tax returns.
 Since then it's spread across the country with dozens of marches purchasing chickens, Donohoe said.

---CNN's Paul Murphy and CNNMoney's Jeanne Sahadi contributed to this report
+--CNN's Paul Murphy, Tony Marco and Shawn Nottingham and CNNMoney's Jeanne Sahadi contributed to this report